 Directed by Per Bifrost, Alexander Rynéus (SWD), 29 min.

 Every year during June, police officer Mimmi and nature guard Håkan patrol Sweden's windiest place, the valley of Stekenjokk.
-Eggs thieves’ ravages the area where rare bird eggs are laid during the breeding season.
-Thousands of eggs have been stolen over the years and sold between collectors and threatened several species to be extinct, a crime that has now been unfolded.
-But this period, spring never seems to arrive at Stekenjokk and the birds have their toughest year so far.
-The place is incredibly important for the birds, but also for Håkan who lives for the nature and wildlife.
-A film about the place, the conversations that appear along the winding road that crosses the valley and the strange situation where the birds are constantly threatened and where everyone is a suspect.
+Eggs thieves ravage the area where rare bird eggs are laid during the breeding season.
+Thousands of eggs have been stolen and sold by collectors over the years.
+Several species are now threatened with extinction.
+This year, spring never seems to arrive at Stekenjokk and the birds have their toughest year so far.
+The place is incredibly important for the birds, but also for Håkan who lives for the beauty of nature and the wildlife.
+A film about the place, the conversations that take place along the winding road that crosses the valley, and the strange situation where the birds are constantly threatened and where everyone is a suspect.
+Trailer

 Directed byJordan Osmond, Antoinette Wilson (NZ), 30 min.

 "Fools & Dreamers" is a 30-minute documentary telling the story of Hinewai Nature Reserve and its manager of 30 years, botanist Dr Hugh Wilson.
 We learn about the commitment to regenerate marginal, hilly farmland into native forest, using a minimal interference method that allows nature to do the work, giving life to over 1500 hectares of native forest, waterways, and the creatures that live within them.
 Trailer

 This engaging film conveys an important message about Americans’ love of shopping and how much of what we buy ends up in landfills.The film also explores how the 24/7 access and ease of on-line shopping is exacerbating the problem.
 As American homes have gotten larger, the number of storage facilities has doubled,